mpham8/rstarGlobal/README.md

 # rstarGlobal-18countries

-Extends the Global r* model in *[Global Trends in Interest Rates](https://doi.org/10.1016/j.jinteco.2019.01.010)* by Marco Del Negro, Domenico Giannone, Marc Giannoni, and Andrea Tambalotti to 18 countries.
+“The Fall 2025 Brookings Papers on Economic Activity *["Discussion of 'What next for r*' by Lukasz Rachel"]() by Marco Del Negro extends the Global r* model in *[Global Trends in Interest Rates](https://doi.org/10.1016/j.jinteco.2019.01.010)* by Marco Del Negro, Domenico Giannone, Marc Giannoni, and Andrea Tambalotti to 18 countries.

 ## Required software